Ne0re0/Notes/README.md

-# Notes :
+# Cybersecurity Learning Notes

-There is just a bunch of notes I took from my cybersecurity learning routine and I don't want to lose
+This repository contains a collection of notes from my cybersecurity learning routine, and I don't want to lose them.

-Don't take this repo too seriously  🙂
+**Note:** Don't take this repository too seriously 😄

-You will find a strange mix of French and English and sometimes nothing to understand
-These notes are meant for me to understand
+You'll encounter a peculiar mix of French and English, and sometimes there might be content that's not easy to understand.
+These notes are primarily intended for my own comprehension.

-***Hope it can be useful for you !***
+I hope you find them useful too!